First Published: 1st of August, 2020 by Patrick Carpen

 Emancipation Day is a national holiday observed each year on the 1st of August in Guyana, South America.
 The holiday commemorates the abolition of slavery by the British Empire and the beginning of a new life and identity for those Guyanese of African descent.

 Africans were brought as slaves to the shores of Guyana to toil on the sugar plantations by European plantation owners.
 They were brought by force against their will via what is referred to as the Middle Passage.
 The voyage, which took place during the era of what is referred to as the Trans – Atlantic Slave Trade, was a harsh and cruel one which resulted in the deaths of many Africans who were reportedly “packed like sardines” in the slave ships.

-These slaves were reportedly captured by rival tribes of Africans who sold them for a paltry sum and were bought by European masters to the shores of Guyana for forced slave labor.
-They were bound and loaded into the slave ships, stripped of their very humanity, like cargo.
+These slaves were reportedly captured by rival tribes of Africans who sold them for a paltry sum and were brought by European masters to the shores of Guyana for forced slave labor.
+The slaves were bound and loaded into the slave ships like cargo, stripped of their very humanity.

-Upon reaching the plantations of Guyana, these slaves were beaten into submission and forced to hard labor under grueling conditions.
+Upon reaching the plantations of Guyana, these slaves were beaten into submission and forced to perform hard labor under grueling conditions.
 Severe penalty was meted out to slaves who showed the slightest form of rebellion.
-These punishments included whipping, torture and execution.
+These punishments included whipping, torture, and execution.

 Leaving the cruel life of bondage behind, the freed slaves would then embark on a long and arduous journey of survival and creating a new identity for themselves and future generations.
 This was no easy task.
 Needless to say, after emancipation, the Africans in Guyana faced many hardships – finding themselves in a foreign land without an established monetary system or a form of government.